marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

     $5 = 5000

-5000 bytes are written and flushed in the output buffer in the loop at line 54.
+5000 bytes are written in the output buffer inside the loop at line 54 which is then flushed through the socket; the client receives a well-formed HB response.
-The client receives a proper response as shown in the network dump below.

 <p align="center">
 <a id="single_image" href="/img/hb_working_response.png"><img src="/img/hb_working_response.png" alt=""/></a>
 </p>